Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.64-blue.svg)](../../../release-notes/4.64.md)

+This guide provides step-by-step instructions to migrate Agent Assist services to the cognigy-ai-app helm chart.

+## Pre-Migration Tasks

+Before initiating the migration, complete the following preparatory steps.

-## Copying agent-assist namespace secrets
+### Copying agent-assist Namespace Secrets

-The first step is to copy the existing secrets of agent-assist namespace and create them in the cognigy-ai namespace These are:
+You need to copy the existing secrets from the `agent-assist` namespace to the `cognigy-ai` namespace.
+The required secrets are:

-- agent-assist-api-key - API auth token
+- `agent-assist-api-key` - API auth token
-- cognigy-agent-assist - MongoDB connection string
+- `cognigy-agent-assist` - MongoDB connection string

-The rest of the secrets are no longer necessary.

-You can use the following script `copy-secrets.sh` to copy the secrets:
+Use the `copy-secrets.sh` script to copy these secrets:

 ```bash
 #!/bin/bash